aglaszuk/Polygenic_Adaptation_Heliosperma/08_genDiv/README.md

 -doMajorMinor 1; \
 done
 ```
 Obtain the maximum likelihood estimate of the folded SFS and calculate thetas for each site.
-For Tajima's D estimates we used only FFD sites by adding the -sites option.
 ```
 for i in *.saf.idx; \
 do \